LHNCBC/ucum-lhc/README.md

 ucum code definitions file.
 We assume that your main motivation for including the ucum-lhc code is to have the validation and conversion capabilities for units of measure on your system.
 Those functions are available from the _ucumPkg.UcumLhcUtils_ class.
+In your browser code, or elsewhere if no brower is involved, you'll need to specify the ucum-lhc.min.js file, e.g.,
+<script src="path-to-the-file/ucum-lhc.min.js"></script>.

 Here are the function descriptions:

 **validateUnitString(uStr, suggest)**